Bauer Media Audio UK

-Bauer Media Audio UK is a UK-based radio division of the Bauer Media Group owning, among other brands, Absolute Radio, Greatest Hits Radio, Jazz FM, and Magic.
+Bauer Media Audio UK is a UK-based radio division of Bauer Media Group owning brands; Absolute Radio, Greatest Hits Radio, Jazz FM, Hits Radio, KISS, Planet Rock, Magic, Kerrang!
+Radio and Heat Radio.

 History

 In early 2008, German magazine publisher Bauer bought the radio division of British company Emap, which had been established as East Midland Allied Press in 1947.
 Consequently, Emap Radio Limited was renamed to Bauer Radio Limited.

 Emap's assets included national stations Kiss, Kerrang! and Magic, and local stations under the Big City Network brand in England, Scotland and Northern Ireland.
 These included 22 local FM stations in Scotland which Emap had bought from Scottish Radio Holdings in 2005.

-In April 2011, Bauer Radio announced it would be restructuring its radio portfolio into two divisions: locally focused and heritage stations – including many of the Big City stations, South Coast station Wave 105 and London station Magic 105.4 FM – would become part of the "Bauer Place" division, with branded music-category stations such as Kiss and Kerrang forming a second sub-brand, "Bauer Passion".
+In April 2011, Bauer Radio announced it would be restructuring its radio portfolio into two divisions.
+Stations linked to geographic areas would come under the Bauer Place brand, while national stations such as Kiss, Kerrang and The Hits would come under Bauer Passion.
 The Big City Network identity was dropped as part of the restructuring.

 In April 2013, Bauer announced it would merge its two North East England stations, Metro Radio and TFM.
-Both stations broadcast shared programming from Newcastle and Manchester while carrying separate branding, news bulletins and advertising.
+The stations broadcast shared programming from Newcastle and Manchester while carrying separate branding, news bulletins and advertising.

 In September 2014, Bauer announced it would be restructuring its radio portfolio as from January 2015.
 Magic AM in England was dropped in favour of the stations reverting to their heritage station names.
-The stations now form part of the new 'City 2' network serving both Scotland and Northern England.
-A 'City 3' network on DAB replacing The Hits Radio (in most areas) launched on Monday 19 January 2015.
-As part of this restructuring, the Place and Passion network banners introduced in 2011 were replaced by the current Bauer City and Bauer National divisions.
-(The 'City 3' network was withdrawn in favour of reverting to the networked The Hits service from September 2017.)
+The stations then formed part of the new 'City 2' network serving both Scotland and Northern England.
+A 'City 3' network on DAB, replacing The Hits Radio in most areas, launched on 19 January 2015.
+As part of this restructuring, the Place and Passion network banners introduced in 2011 were replaced by the Bauer City and Bauer National divisions.
+The 'City 3' network was withdrawn in favour of reverting to the networked The Hits service from September 2017.